 The World Solar Airship Race is a race for solar powered autonomous airships across the South Atlantic from South Africa to Brazil.
 The racers are student teams from universities from around the world.
 The Fédération Aéronautique International / World Air Sports Federation will observe and record the results.
 The first race will take place in December 2023.

 The Regulations for the race have not been finalized yet.
-The final version will be available only after the test flight is completed in December 2020.
+The final version will be available only after the test flight is completed.
 However, we already know what elements should be developed:

 The purpose of the race

 The World Solar Airship Race is made to stimulate research into, and

 development of, sustainable air transport and is primarily a design

 competition.
 The regulatory philosophy is to provide student teams with the parameters on which to

 base the design, rather than specify exactly how to build a solar airship.

 Science and technology evolve and to encourage the most innovative ideas, event

 requirements also evolve.
 One important aspect of “sustainable” means the